 Start Time: As close to scheduled start time as possible.
 If a match must start more than 15 minutes late, inform both sides and shorten both halves equally.

 Late Arriving Players: Ensure that AR collects the SBPSL ID cards and notes player numbers.
-Allow immediate entry if team is playing short.
+The Referee should allow immediate entry if team is playing short.
 Update the Line-Up Card at the end of the half.

 Cautions: Substitution is allowed, minimum 5 minute sit-out required.
 Note: The 5 minute sit-out does not apply to the Goalkeeper.

 - Post Match

 Match Report: Complete the Line-Up Cards with match result, misconduct, and all other information requested there.
 Make clear the name and jersey number of carded players.
 Retain the SBPSL ID card of all players and Managers sent off.

 Return ID Cards: Return the balance of the SBPSL ID cards to team managers.

 - For matches without Red Cards (players, coaches, spectators etc.): scan in or attach a photo of both sides of both team’s line up cards into an email and send the email to email@example.com.
 Photos must be clear so all information on the card is legible.

 - All red cards must by recorded on a match report.
 Send a copy of the match report to the SBSRA Member-at-Large.
 Once the MAL approves the match report, Mail Line-Up Cards, retained SBPSL ID cards and the approved match report the SBPSL address shown on the Line-Up Cards: SBPSL, P.O.
 Box 1070, Torrance, CA 90505

 - Forfeit Procedures